Skip to main navigation Skip to main content

 Karst is a terrane formed from the dissolution of soluble rocks such as limestone, dolomite, and gypsum.
 It is characterized by underground drainage systems with sinkholes and caves.
 Kentucky is one of the most famous karst areas of the world.
 Much of Kentucky's prime farmland is underlain by karst.
 A substantial portion of the Daniel Boone National Forest, with its important recreational and timber resources, is underlain by karst.
 Caves also provide recreational opportunities and contain unique ecosystems.
 Mammoth Cave, with over 350 miles of passages, is the longest surveyed cave in the world.
 Springs and wells in karst areas supply water to thousands of homes.

-Illustration of Karst Terrane
+Illustration of karst terrane

 Kentucky Energy and Environment Cabinet